HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ## Introduction
 ---------------

-The Magic Prompt Extension is a browser extension that provides a simple and intuitive way to generate text prompts for Stable Diffusion models.
+The MagicPrompt Extension provides a simple and intuitive way directly in SwarmUI to generate text prompts for Stable Diffusion images.
+This uses your local Ollama LLMs.

 ## Features
 ------------

-* Generate text prompts for Stable Diffusion models
+* Generate a rewritten prompt with more detail directly in SwarmUI
-* Supports multiple models and configurations
+* Supports any models you have on your local Ollama LLM server
-* Easy-to-use interface for customizing prompts
+* Easy-to-use interface that will send the rewritten prompts to the Generate tab
-* Compatible with other Kalebbroo SwarmUI extensions
+* Compatible with other SwarmUI extensions from Hartsy.AI

 ## Prerequisites
 ----------------